RasaHQ/rasa/docs/stories.rst

       - action_ack_dosearch

 This is what we call a **story**.

-A story starts with a name preceded by two hashes ``## story_03248462``.
+- A story starts with a name preceded by two hashes ``## story_03248462``.
 You can call the story anything you like, but it can be very useful for debugging to give them descriptive names!
-The end of a story is denoted by a newline, and then a new story starts again with ``##``.
+- The end of a story is denoted by a newline, and then a new story starts again with ``##``.
+- Messages sent by the user are shown as lines starting with ``*`` in the format ``intent{"entity1": "value", "entity2": "value"}``.
+- Actions executed by the bot are shown as lines starting with ``-`` and contain the name of the action.
+- Events returned by an action are on lines immediately after that action.
+For example, if an action returns a ``SetSlot`` event, this is shown as the line ``- slot{"slot_name": "value"}``

 Checkpoints